kanokpit-yowaratch/nextjs-upload-file/README.md

   npm start
   ```

-  ## Deploy on
-  <a href="https://vercel.com/" target="blank">Vercel</a>
+  ## Deploy on <a href="https://vercel.com/" target="blank">Vercel</a>

   Live Demo: <a href="https://nextjs-upload-file-gules.vercel.app/" target="blank">nextjs-upload-file</a>

-  But on Vercel platform, API in this app (`api/apload`) won't be able to upload files on there.
-The code in the custom server is ignored. <a href="https://github.com/vercel/next.js/discussions/12429">Read more</a>

-  For other host can be upload files normally.
-Set in `.env` file.
+  API Repo that support this client is: https://github.com/kanokpit-yowaratch/nestjs-upload-api